hibaanasreen/Exp-3/README.md

 # SRS (Procedure):

-1. Collect and analyze requirements for managing train, passenger, and ticket data.
+1.Identify the objectives and scope of the system.

-2. Design system architecture using DFDs, ER, and UML diagrams.
+2.Collect and analyze user and system requirements.

-3. Implement modules for booking, scheduling, and record management.
+3.Specify functional and non-functional requirements.

-4. Test the system for accuracy, efficiency, and data consistency.
+4.Prepare, review, and finalize the SRS document

 # DIAGRAMS:
 ```python